 AIG and some other insurers offer premium credits for policyholders’ use of technology deemed effective.

 Though insurers’ payments are growing, it doesn’t mean they pay every water claim that comes their way.
 Since the 1960s, standard homeowners policies have excluded storm surge and river flooding.
 And in general, homeowners’ policies cover “sudden and accidental” damage, not routine maintenance.

 So homeowners who neglect an obvious slow leak for months before serious damage occurs could end up in a coverage dispute, insurance executives and lawyers said.

-Unfortunately, said Kathy Thaut, general manager of At Your Service Plumbing in Tacoma, Wash., many homeowners take the view: “I bought this house, and I just get to forget about plumbing.”
+Unfortunately, said Kathy Thaut, general manager of At Your Service Plumbing, many homeowners take the view: “I bought this house, and I just get to forget about plumbing.”

 While that attitude is good for business, it has created a staffing challenge.
 She is working with a trade group to encourage young people to enter the field.